 Flash cards are a proven method of learning, even on mobile apps.
 So if you want to use a visual medium to hone your ASL skills, or you want to quiz another person, this can be helpful.
-While there is a free version of this app, the paid version is much more extensive and helpful.

 One downside of the cards is that they are not animated, which makes it difficult to know if you’re doing to appropriate motions for some signs.
 Also, while you can select which of the cards you want to see in a certain set, they are always presented in alphabetical order, making random quizzing difficult.

 Best for: Those who want to learn the basics of a non-ASL language.

 This is one of the rare apps that is useful for those wanting to learn another sign language.
 In stark contrast to ASL, British Sign Language uses two hands in fingerspelling, meaning that it can be a little trickier to practice while holding a phone.